kvasdopil/ui-gen/docs/MEMORY.md

     - Gracefully falls back to generation without tools if tool calls fail
     - Wrapped in try-catch that retries generation without tools on error
   - Cleans markdown code blocks from response
+  - Returns object with both `html` and `finishReason` for better error handling
+  - **Finish Reason Extraction**: Extracts `finishReason` from LLM result (checks both `finishReason` and `finishReasonType` properties)
+    - Logs finish reason in timing metrics for debugging
+    - Used by API route to provide specific error messages when HTML is empty
+  - **Empty HTML Validation**: Backend validates that generated HTML is not empty after cleaning
+    - If empty, returns 500 error with message based on finish reason:
+      - `length`: "Generation was cut off due to token limit.
+Try a shorter prompt or break it into smaller requests."
+      - `content_filter`: "Content was filtered by safety filters.
+Please rephrase your request."
+      - `stop`: "Generation stopped unexpectedly.
+Please try again."
+      - `tool_calls`: "Generation stopped for tool calls.
+Please try again."
+      - Other/unknown: Includes finish reason in message
+  - **Client-Side Validation**: Client also validates HTML is not empty as defensive check
   - Returns HTML with title metadata comment (`<!-- Title: ... -->`)
   - **Error Handling**: Displays error messages instead of loading placeholder when generation fails
   - **Retry Support**: Users can retry failed generations via a "Retry" button directly on the error screen (moved from PromptPanel menu for better visibility)
+  - **Conversation Point Limit**: Hard limit of 20 conversation points per screen enforced in both API route and client-side
+    - API route returns 400 error if limit reached
+    - Client-side validation prevents unnecessary API calls
+    - Limit applies to all conversation point creation paths (new screens, modifications, cloned screens)

 - **Deprecated**: `src/app/api/create/route.ts`
   - Kept for backward compatibility